ila-w/fake-news-detection/README.md

 <br/>

+> [!TIP]
-> **Note:** If you are new to coding, or do not know how to use your system's terminal, please refer to the following resources:
+> If you are new to coding, or do not know how to use your system's terminal, please refer to the following resources:
 > - [What is a Command Prompt?](https://www.geeksforgeeks.org/operating-systems/what-is-a-command-prompt/)
 > - [Introduction to Linux Shell & Shell Scripting](https://www.geeksforgeeks.org/linux-unix/introduction-linux-shell-shell-scripting/)
 > - [Linux Commands Cheat Sheet](https://www.geeksforgeeks.org/linux-unix/linux-commands-cheat-sheet/)